pybender/cloudml/doc/_build/html/_sources/classifiers.txt

    }

-This classifier has following parameters:
+This classifier has the following parameters:

 * `n_estimators` : string, default=10
         The number of trees in the forest.
 * `criterion` : string, default="gini"
         The function to measure the quality of a split.
-Supported criteria are"gini" for the Gini impurity and "entropy" for the information gain.Note: this parameter is tree-specific.
+Supported criteria are "gini" for the Gini impurity and "entropy" for the information gain.
+Note: this parameter is tree-specific.
 * `max_features` : integer, default="auto"
-        The number of features to consider when looking for the best split:- If int, then consider`max_features` features at each split.- If float, then`max_features` is a percentage and`int(max_features * n_features)` features are considered at eachsplit.- If "auto", then`max_features=sqrt(n_features)`.- If "sqrt", then`max_features=sqrt(n_features)`.- If "log2", then`max_features=log2(n_features)`.- If None, then`max_features=n_features`.Note: the search for a split does not stop until at least onevalid partition of the node samples is found, even if it requires toeffectively inspect more than``max_features`` features.Note: this parameter is tree-specific.
+        The number of features to consider when looking for the best split:- If int, then consider `max_features` features at each split.- If float, then `max_features` is a percentage and `int(max_features * n_features)` features are considered at each split.
+If "auto", then `max_features=sqrt(n_features)`.- If "sqrt", then `max_features=sqrt(n_features)`.- If "log2", then `max_features=log2(n_features)`.- If None, then `max_features=n_features`.
+Note: the search for a split does not end until, at least, one valid partition of the node samples is found, even if it requires to effectively inspect more than``max_features`` features.
+Note: this parameter is tree-specific.
 * `max_depth` : string, default=None
         The maximum depth of the tree.
-If None, then nodes are expanded untilall leaves are pure or until all leaves contain less thanmin_samples_split samples.Ignored if``max_leaf_nodes`` is not None.Note: this parameter is tree-specific.
+If None, then nodes are expanded until all leaves are pure, or until all leaves contain less than min_samples_split samples.
+Ignored if``max_leaf_nodes`` is not None.Note: this parameter is tree-specific.
 * `min_samples_split` : string, default=2
-        The minimum number of samples required to split an internal node.Note: this parameter is tree-specific.
+        The minimum number of samples required to split an internal node.
+Note: this parameter is tree-specific.
 * `min_samples_leaf` : string, default=1
         The minimum number of samples in newly created leaves.
-A split isdiscarded if after the split, one of the leaves would contain less then``min_samples_leaf`` samples.Note: this parameter is tree-specific.
+A split is discarded if after the split, one of the leaves would contain less then``min_samples_leaf`` samples.
+Note: this parameter is tree-specific.
 * `min_weight_fraction_leaf` : float
-        The minimum weighted fraction of the input samples required to be at aleaf node.Note: this parameter is tree-specific.
+        The minimum weighted fraction of the input samples required to be at a leaf node.
+Note: this parameter is tree-specific.
 * `max_leaf_nodes` : string, default=None
-        Grow trees with``max_leaf_nodes`` in best-first fashion.Best nodes are defined as relative reduction in impurity.If None then unlimited number of leaf nodes.If not None then``max_depth`` will be ignored.Note: this parameter is tree-specific.
+        Grow trees with``max_leaf_nodes`` in best-first fashion.
+Best nodes are defined as relative reduction in impurity.
+If None found then an unlimited number of leaf nodes.
+If not None then``max_depth`` will be ignored.
+Note: this parameter is tree-specific.
 * `bootstrap` : string
         Whether bootstrap samples are used when building trees.
 * `oob_score` : boolean
-        Whether to use out-of-bag samples to estimatethe generalization error.
+        Whether to use out-of-bag samples in order to estimate the generalization error.
 * `n_jobs` : string, default=1
-        The number of jobs to run in parallel for both`fit` and`predict`.If -1, then the number of jobs is set to the number of cores.
+        The number of jobs running in parallel for both `fit` and `predict`.
+If -1, then the number of jobs are set to the number of cores.
 * `random_state` : integer, default=None
-        If int, random_state is the seed used by the random number generator;If RandomState instance, random_state is the random number generator;If None, the random number generator is the RandomState instance usedby`np.random`.
+        If int, random_state is the seed used by the random number generator; If Random State instance, random_state is the random number generator; If None, the random number generator is the Random State instance used by `np.random`.
 * `verbose` : integer
         Controls the verbosity of the tree building process.
 * `warm_start` : boolean
-        When set to``True``, reuse the solution of the previous call to fitand add more estimators to the ensemble, otherwise, just fit a wholenew forest.
+        When set to ``True``, reuse the solution of the previous call to fit and add more estimators to the ensemble, otherwise, simply fit a whole new forest.
 * `class_weight` : string
-        Weights associated with classes in the form``{class_label: weight}``.If not given, all classes are supposed to have weight one.
-Formulti-output problems, a list of dicts can be provided in the sameorder as the columns of y.The "auto" mode uses the values of y to automatically adjustweights inversely proportional to class frequencies in the input data.The "subsample" mode is the same as "auto" except that weights arecomputed based on the bootstrap sample for every tree grown.For multi-output, the weights of each column of y will be multiplied.Note that these weights will be multiplied with sample_weight (passedthrough the fit method) if sample_weight is specified.
+        Weights associated with classes in the form ``{class_label: weight}``.
+If not given, all classes are supposed to have weight one.
+For multi-output problems, a list of dicts can be provided in the same order as of the columns of y.
+The "auto" mode uses the values of y to automatically adjust weights inversely proportional to class frequencies in the input data.
+The "subsample" mode is the same as "auto", except that weights are computed based on the bootstrap sample for every tree grown.
+For multi-output, the weights of each y column will be multiplied.
+Note that these weights will be multiplied with sample_weight (passedthrough the fit method) if sample_weight is specified.

 .. _random_forest: